Recycle Batteries Properly to Prevent Fires

 DID YOU KNOW?

 Our collection trucks COMPACT your Garbage, Recycling, Organics and Bulky Waste Pickup material.
-When a battery ends up in a collection truck and it is crushed, makes contact with metal or liquid, it can spark a fire inside the truck!
+When a battery ends up in a collection truck and it is crushed or makes contact with metal or liquid, it can spark a fire inside the truck!

 These fires: